openalpr/rollingdb/readme.md

 rollingdb
 ==============

 This is a time-based rolling object database.
-The purpose of the database is to store files over time and automatically delete the oldest records when the maximum file size is reached.
+The purpose of the database is to store binary objects over time and automatically delete the oldest records when the maximum file size is reached.

+This library is used in the OpenALPR software to store image files, and remove the oldest files once a maximum disk quota is achieved.

 Using an LMDB database is more efficient for this purpose especially for a large number of files.
 When the database reaches 100k+ files, many file systems tend to become very slow when listing and